Braniff (1991–1992): Operations begin

 On 1 July 1991, Braniff International commenced scheduled airline operations.
 At this time, the Braniff fleet consisted of eight leased aircraft, including five Boeing 727s and three DC-9s.
-However, on 16 July 1991, Braniff abruptly ended service to Los Angeles International Airport (LAX), citing an unexplained failure to secure "proper, permanent passenger handling facilities" at LAX: the airline did not have access to a gate or a ticket counter, causing arriving passengers to have trouble finding and boarding their flights.
-Braniff CEO Gregory Dix attributed the problems to "a lack of cooperation" by LAX officials—an allegation dismissed by the Los Angeles director of airport operations as "simply untrue."
+On 16 July 1991, Braniff abruptly ended service to Los Angeles International Airport (LAX), citing an unexplained failure to secure permanent passenger handling facilities there: the airline did not have access to a gate or a ticket counter, causing arriving passengers to have trouble finding and boarding their flights.
+Braniff CEO Gregory Dix attributed the problems to a lack of cooperation by LAX officials—an allegation denied by the Los Angeles director of airport operations.

-On 7 August 1991, Braniff International filed for Chapter 11 bankruptcy, a mere 37 days after starting service.
-This was attributed to the loss of a charter contract with an unnamed Canadian tour company and the cancellation of the LAX service.
+On 7 August 1991, Braniff International filed for Chapter 11 bankruptcy a mere 37 days after starting service, attributing the move to the loss of a charter contract with an unnamed Canadian tour company and the cancellation of the LAX service.
 On 12 September 1991, Braniff withdrew from Dallas/Fort Worth International Airport (DFW), citing the LAX dispute and problems with an aircraft lessor.
 Dix resigned the next day and was replaced by Jeffrey Chodorow.

 Although still operating under bankruptcy protection, Chodorow announced on 4 December 1991 that the airline had secured sufficient funding to return to DFW, with an ambitious flight schedule to start on 15 January 1992.